TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 27/Matthew 27.11.md

 ---

-Now Jesus stood before the governor: and the governor asked him, saying, Art thou the King of the Jews?
-And Jesus said unto him, Thou sayest.
+Now Jesus stood before the governor: and the governor asked him, saying, "Are you the King of the Jews?"
+Jesus said to him, "So you say."